-In this list of the best touch screen monitors, we’ll touch on (pun intended) each model’s strengths and weaknesses, as well as their core specs like resolution and ports – it is a monitor, after all.
+In this list of the best touch screen monitors, we'll touch on (pun intended) each model's strengths and weaknesses, as well as their core specs like resolution and ports.

-If you’re a Photoshop guru looking to make subtle edits, someone that regularly needs to sign PDF documents, or just want to interact with content in surprising new ways, our guide to the best touch screen monitors has you covered.
+Screen tech is getting more advanced as the years go by and much more affordable, so there's never been a better time to invest.
+If you're looking to buy a touch screen monitor for gaming then you're better off looking elsewhere.
+However, if you’re a Photoshop guru looking to make subtle edits, someone that regularly needs to sign PDF documents, or just want to interact with content in surprising new ways, our guide to the best touch screen monitors has you covered.

 Best touch screen monitors 2022